TypeCobolTeam/TypeCobol/Documentation/COMPILATION_STEPS.md

 The remaining three steps: _AST building_, _Cross check_ and _Code analysis_ are **non-incremental**.
 They are node-based and operate on the Abstract Syntax Tree.
 The AST is fully rebuilt and fully checked during these steps.

+Incremental parsing allows the parser to be reactive to user input by analyzing only what has changed.
+Incremental parsing enables real-time diagnostics and is a major feature of TypeCobol parser.

 ## Step 0: Text Change Notification Handling

 **This step takes place in LanguageServer, not in parser directly.**